aamirpatel23/UK-Climate-Analysis/README.md

 # UK-Climate-Analysis
-To demonstrate the validation of the user defined hypotheses using Machine learning algorithm about climate change in the UK:
+To demonstrate the validation of the user defined hypotheses using Machine learning algorithm about climate change in the UK :

 1. Winter will be wetter : To test if the total number of days during winter having heavy rainfall increases
 2. Summer will be warmer : To test if the total number of days during summer have temperature more than 18 degree